g185/ArTeller/3rd_delivery.md

 Another important improvement to our system concern the implementation of the audio output.
 The .wav files that are present in the SD card, when the system is triggered, are now sent via the aux output to an external speaker.

+Moreover, we created a demo that utilizes a python script to simulate the presence of multiple devices sending messages to our ThingsBoard's broker.
+This demo was done to test the scalability of our project.
+From our tests we understood that ThingsBoard is fully capable of work without any issues with multiple devices.

 ## Brief presentation of the evaluation conducted since the 2nd delivery